dakotahp/giftwrap/README.md

 - ffmpeg
 - libx264
 - Ruby (installed on Mac already)
+- Apple developer tools (`make`)

 ## Installation

 ### Node.js
-Install Node.js by downloading the Mac installer from (nodejs.org)[http://nodejs.org].
+Install Node.js by downloading the Mac installer from [nodejs.org](http://nodejs.org).

+### ffmpeg
+[Download ffmpeg](http://ffmpeg.org/download.html) by looking for Mac OS X Builds on the download page.

-### ffmpeg & libx264
+### libx264
-Download binary for ffmpeg from http://ffmpeg.org/download.html
+`libx264` is an open source H.264 codec and unfortunately must be compiled.

+[Download libx264](http://www.videolan.org/developers/x264.html) and [read somebody's instructions](http://blog.oneiroi.co.uk/linux/ffmpeg-install-with-libx264-h264/) on how to compile.

 ### NPM Dependencies
 NPM is bundled with Node so you do not have to install it.